rust-onig/rust-onig/README.md

 ## Supported Rust Versions

-Rust Onig supports Rust 1.63.0 or later for Windows, Linux, and macOS.
+Rust Onig supports Rust 1.70.0 or later (2021 edition) for Windows, Linux, and macOS.
 If the minimum supported rust version (MSRV) is changed then the minor version number will be increased.
 That is v6.5.x should always compile with the same version of the compiler.